What is TB? How is it treated?

 When a person develops active TB (disease), the symptoms (cough, fever, night sweats, weight loss etc.) may be mild for many months.
 This can lead to delays in seeking care, and results in transmission of the bacteria to others.
 People ill with TB can infect up to 10-15 other people through close contact over the course of a year.
 Without proper treatment up to two thirds of people ill with TB will die.

-Since 1995 more than 22 million lives have been saved and 56 million people cured by WHO-recommended treatment and care.
-Active, drug-sensitive TB disease is treated with a standard 6-month course of four antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
+Since 2000 more than 37 million lives have been saved through effective diagnosis and treatment.
+Active, drug-sensitive TB disease is treated with a standard 6-month course of 4 antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
 The vast majority of TB cases can be cured when medicines are provided and taken properly.